rdkcentral/aamp/test/smoketest/README.txt

 The app may be run specifying that just the smoke test scripts be run:
     aamp_smoketest <-v> -t scripts

-The app may be run specifying that a single smoke test scripts be run (not as a google test):
+The app may be run specifying that a single smoke test script be run.
+This will not as run as a google test and may be in a different dir to the the main scripts (in which case just specify the full path).
-    aamp_smoketest <-v> -t <script filename>
+    aamp_smoketest <-v> -t [script filename]